askay/coding_standards_setup/README.md

 1. A copy of .clang-format will be placed at the root of your project.
 2. A git pre-commit hook will be installed if possible.
 This will check whether any new code complies with the standards.
 If not, the commit will be blocked.

-Optionally, you can apply the style to your entire project.
-Please do so from a clean branch:
+# How do I style my entire project?
+*PROCEED WITH CAUTION*
+Consider how doing so will affect any other branches in progress.
+If you’re confident this will cause minimal disruption, from a clean branch:

 	[path to]/coding_standards_setup/apply_styles.rb

 You can exclude directories by creating a .excludeFromFormatting file at the project root and listing them in the file, one line per directory.
 If there isn’t a .excludeFromFormatting present, CocoaPods pods will be excluded automatically; delete the entry to reformat them as well.

+See below about dealing with merge conflicts.

 # Oh, no, my commit was blocked.
 Now what?